MorphoSeg: An Uncertainty-Aware Deep Learning Method for Biomedical Segmentation of Complex Cellular Morphologies: Methodology

 where $L$ denotes the number of Transformer layers, and $\mathbf{Z}_L[0]$ represents the final layer's class token representation.
 The output $\mathbf{Y} \in \mathbb{R}^{D}$ serves as the input to a classifier head for the task at hand.
 For segmentation, an effective approach is to upsample the encoded feature representation $\bm{\mathrm{z}}_L \in \mathbb{R}^{\frac{HW}{P^2} \times D}$ to the full resolution.
 This involves reshaping the encoded feature from $\frac{HW}{P^2}$ to $\frac{H}{P} \times \frac{W}{P}$, applying a $1 \times 1$ convolution to reduce the channel size to the number of classes, and then bilinearly upsampling the feature map to the full resolution $H \times W$ for the final segmentation outcome.

 Due to the limited dimensions of ViT input tokens, input image patch sizes $\frac{H}{P} \times \frac{W}{P}$ are often much smaller than the original image resolution $H \times W$ in high-resolution medical images, leading to a loss of low-level details (e.g., cell shape and boundary).
 TransUNet addresses this by using a CNN-Transformer hybrid model, where a CNN first extracts a feature map from the input.
 Patch embedding is then applied to $1 \times 1$ patches from the CNN feature map instead of raw images, ensuring better retention of details.
-This method's efficacy is demonstrated in the comparative analysis of different encoders presented in Table~\ref{tab:main_results} in Section~\ref{sec:exp_results}.
+We present the hybrid encoder in Figure~\ref{fig:overall} because it yields better performance, as demonstrated in the comparative analysis of different encoders presented in Table~\ref{tab:main_results} in Section~\ref{sec:exp_results}.

-\textbf{Cascaded Upsampler.} Instead of naive upsampling in a ViT, a Cascaded Upsampler (CUP) is implemented, consisting of multiple upsampling steps to decode the hidden features and output the final segmentation mask.
-After reshaping the sequence of hidden features $\bm{\mathrm{z}}_L \in \mathbb{R}^{\frac{HW}{P^2} \times D}$ to the shape $\frac{H}{P} \times \frac{W}{P} \times D$, CUP is instantiated by cascading multiple upsampling blocks to reach the full resolution from $\frac{H}{P} \times \frac{W}{P}$ to $H \times W$.
-Each block consists of a $2 \times$ upsampling operator, a $3 \times 3$ convolution layer, and a ReLU layer successively.
-CUP, together with the hybrid encoder, forms a U-shaped architecture that enables feature aggregation at different resolution levels via skip connections.
-The upsampling process is also illustrated in Figure~\ref{fig:overall}.
+\textbf{U-Net Structure and Skip Connections.} Following TransUNet, we adopt the standard U-Net design with skip connections, replacing naive upsampling with a Cascaded Upsampler (CUP).
+After reshaping the feature sequence $\bm{\mathrm{z}}_L \in \mathbb{R}^{\frac{HW}{P^2} \times D}$ into a $\frac{H}{P} \times \frac{W}{P} \times D$ feature map, CUP employs multiple upsampling blocks to progressively restore full resolution.
+Each block comprises a $2\times$ upsampling operator, a $3 \times 3$ convolution, and a ReLU activation, enabling effective multi-scale feature aggregation.

+Figure~\ref{fig:overall} illustrates the overall framework of our approach.
+One thing to notice is that our method is not highly relied on the TransUNet as the outliers sampling processes lies in the latent space and invarient to the model structure, we present the TransUNet here simply as it represents the Transformer based Unet Structure model framework for cell segmentations.
+The details of how raw high-resolution images are subdivided into small patches to satisfy the input constraints of the vision transformer and to capture fine cellular details presented in Section~\ref{sec:data_pre}.